-10.2 Mayor's Casting Vote
+10.2 Chair's Casting Vote

-If there are equal numbers of votes for and against, the Mayor will have a second or casting vote.
-There will be no restriction on how the Mayor chooses to exercise a casting vote.
+If there are equal numbers of votes for and against, the Chair of the meeting will have a second or casting vote.
+There will be no restriction on how that person chooses to exercise a casting vote.